chrissetyawan/aspnetmvc5-serversidepaging/README.md

 - Filtering with server side processing
 - Printing with server side processing
 - Export Datatable to CSV File with server side processing
+- SBAdmin2 theme

 How To use :
-- Create database name "mvcapp" on your SQL Server
+- Create database with name "mvcapp" on your SQL Server
 - Run query "CreateTable.sql", this will create 1 table
 - Update connection string in "..\MvcApplication\web.config" following your sql server configuration
 - Open file "MvcApplication.sln" with Visual Studio